Frequently Asked Questions

 Miami Shores, FL 33138

 The Court awarded Class Counsel attorneys’ fees and expenses of $20,000,000 and a case contribution award of $5,000 to the Plaintiff and Class Representative, Salvatore Saccoccio.
 Defendants will separately pay these fees and expenses and the case contribution award.
 These amounts will not reduce the amount of refund checks or credits to Settlement Class Members.

 The United States District Court for the Southern District of Florida held a Fairness Hearing on February 14, 2014 and granted Final Approval of the Settlement on February 28, 2014.

 In addition, you may call 1-877-308-3773 toll-free to find answers to common questions about the Settlement, a Claim Form, and other information to help you determine whether you are eligible for relief from this Settlement.

 The Saccoccio Settlement received final approval by the Court on February 28, 2014.
-Per the terms of the Settlement and the Final Approval Order, the Settlement is not yet effective pending expiration of a time period for appeals.
+The Settlement is now effective.